Tips to Avoid Food Poisoning in Peru

 Pisco Sours

-Tips To Avoid Food Poisoning Symptoms
+Peru Travel Health Tips to Avoid Food Poisoning

-Do NOT drink the tap water.
+Do NOT Drink the Tap Water

 The number one cause of food poisoning is drinking tap water.
 You definitely should not do this.
 Do NOT even brush your teeth with it!
 Why?
 Certain bacteria (and maybe even parasites) in the water do not get cleaned to our country's safety standards.
 Even the locals typically do not drink straight from the tap, and most people boil the water first.
-If they do, however, they usually do not get sick because they have grown up there and developed immunity.
-Some travelers will, for example, brush their teeth in the water with no food poisoning symptoms; however, others can become violently ill (stomach cramps and vomiting) after brushing their teeth with the local tap water.

 Treat tap water before drinking it on your Peru adventure tours.
 Purification and sterilizing tablets are handy when you are in remote areas, whether drinking water from the tap or from a natural water source.
 Water filters can also be used.
 Boiling water in Peru is another option; according to the Center for Disease Control and Prevention website, you should “Boil water vigorously for 1 minute and allow it to cool to room temperature".